ctreminiom/go-atlassian/README.md

 }
 ```

-To search issue using a JQL query, use the Issue.Search service function.
+To search issues using a JQL query, use the **Issue.Search** service function.
 ```go
 var (
 	jql    = "order by created DESC"